-A rare cancer that develops in the nasopharynx is termed as nasopharyngeal cancer.
+A rare cancer that develops in the nasopharynx is termed nasopharyngeal cancer.
 If this condition develops in the initial stages, then it can be difficult to trace it.
 This is due to the fact that nasopharynx is difficult to look into.
-Also the symptoms of this tumor are similar to those of more common disorders.
+Also, the symptoms of this tumor are similar to those of more common disorders.
+Some tumors are noncancerous, but the majority are malignant and can spread to other parts of the body.
+Indications include continual nasal congestion, nosebleeds, hearing loss, and a big mass or lump in the neck.
+To stop these types of problems, avail the nasopharyngeal cancer treatment in the initial stage.

-- Keratinizing squamous cell carcinoma:- Malignant tumor cells in the nasopharynx lining tissue that are coated with keratin, a protein found in hair and nails.
+- Keratinizing Squamous Cell Carcinoma: Malignant tumor cells in the nasopharynx lining tissue that are coated with keratin, a protein found in hair and nails.

-- Undifferentiated carcinoma:- Cancer cells that are quite different from the cells that are healthy when examined under a microscope.
+- Undifferentiated Carcinoma: Cancer cells that are quite different from the cells that are healthy when examined under a microscope.

-- Sex:– In comparison to women, men are more likely to develop this condition.
+- Sex: In comparison to women, men are more likely to develop this condition.

-- Age:- This type of cancer can show up in women, men, and the elderly, but it is more common in adults aged between 30 and 50.
+- Age: This type of cancer can show up in women, men, and the elderly, but it is more common in adults aged between 30 and 50.

-- Brine cured foods:- The cooking of salt-cured items, like fish and preserved vegetables, releases chemicals into the steam that pass into the nasal canal and increase the hazards of this ill-health.
+- Brine-Cured Foods: The cooking of salt-cured items, like fish and preserved vegetables, releases chemicals into the steam that pass into the nasal canal and increase the hazards of this ill-health.

-- Epstein:– Barr virus is also known to inflict a number of uncommon diseases, including nasopharyngeal carcinoma.
+- Epstein: Barr virus is also known to inflict a number of uncommon diseases, including nasopharyngeal carcinoma.
 This common virus results in mild symptoms and signs, such as a cold or flu.

-- Alcohol and tobacco:- Regular intake of tobacco and heavy drinking of alcoholic beverages can also increase your likelihood of nasopharyngeal carcinoma.
+- Alcohol and Tobacco: Regular intake of tobacco and heavy drinking of alcoholic beverages can also increase your likelihood of nasopharyngeal carcinoma.

-- Family History:- If a person in the family is infected with this cancer, this again increases the risk of other members being infected.
+- Family History: If a person in the family is infected with this cancer, this again increases the risk of other members being infected.

 - Bloody discharge from your nose